pdxparrot/assets/SETUP.md

   * The actual model for the player should go under this container
     * Placeholder models should have their collider removed
   * It can be useful to create a script for this to handle model-related behavior
-* Add a new empty GameObject under the Player prefab (Behavior) and add the PlayerBehavior component to it
+* Add a new empty GameObject under the Player prefab (Behavior) and add the project PlayerBehavior component to it
   * Attach the Player Behavior to the Actor Components of the Player component
-* Add a new empty GameObject under the Player prefab (Movement) and add one of the PlayerMovement components to it
+* Add a new empty GameObject under the Player prefab (Movement) and add one of the Game PlayerMovement components to it
   * Attach the Rigidbody on the Player to the Movement Rigidbody
   * Attach the Player Movement to the Actor Components of the Player component
   * **TODO:** Animator on the Player Behavior ???